LiamWellacott/liamwellacott.github.io/_drafts/2020-02-02-paper-summary-template.md

 ---
-title: "Weekly Paper: "
+title: "Paper Summary: "
-date: 2020-xx-yy
+date: 2021-xx-yy
 categories:
   -
-modified: 2020-xx-yy
+modified: 2021-xx-yy
 description:
 tags:
-  - Weekly Paper
+  -
 header:
   image: /assets
 ---

 This week I am summarising "" by y (20zz), you can find more information about this work [here]().

+## Assumed knowledge
 ## Background and motivation

 ## The work in detail